hlfcoding/sublime-mermaid/README.md

 [Install Mermaid][] from [Package Control][].

 - [x] Flow diagram support, with caveats:
-  - Dotted and thick links aren't supported due to their ugliness.
   - Inline node definition isn't supported, plus it does not scale well.
   - `style` isn't supported, since `class` (CSS) support is easier.